KeyboardKit/KeyboardKit/README.md

 KeyboardKit provides a free, open-source keyboard engine.
 [KeyboardKit Pro][Pro] unlocks more powerful pro features.

-* 🌱 [Essentials][Essentials] - Essential models, services, utilities & views.
+* 🌱 [Essentials][Essentials] - Essential utilities, models, services & views.
-* ⌨️ [Essentials-KeyboardView][Essentials-KeyboardView] - A native-looking, customizable keyboard.
+* ⌨️ [Essentials-KeyboardView][Essentials-KeyboardView] - Render a native-looking, fully customizable keyboard.
 * 💥 [Actions][Actions] - Trigger & handle keyboard-related actions.
+* 🤖 [AI][AI] - Features that are needed by AI-based keyboards.
-* 📱 [App][App] - Set up your app, keyboard, sync settings, etc.
+* 📱 [App][App] - App-specific utilities, settings, screens, etc.
+* 💡 [Autocomplete][Autocomplete] - Autocomplete and autocorrect as the user types.
 * 🗯 [Callouts][Callouts] - Show input & secondary action callouts.
+* 📋 [Clipboard][Clipboard] - Create custom clips and integrate with the system clipboard.
-* 🖥️ [Device][Device] - Identify device type, capabilities, etc.
+* 🖥️ [Device][Device] - Identify device type, device capabilities, etc.
+* 🎤 [Dictation][Dictation] - Trigger dictation from the keyboard.
-* 😀 [Emojis][Emojis] - Emojis, categories, versions, skin tones, etc.
+* 😀 [Emojis][Emojis] - Emoji models, an emoji keyboard, etc.
+* ⌨️ [External][External]Article> - Detect if an external keyboard is connected.
-* 🔉 [Feedback][Feedback] - Trigger audio & haptic feedback.
+* 🔉 [Feedback][Feedback] - Trigger audio & haptic feedback with ease.
+* 𝒜 [Fonts][Fonts]Type with other fonts than the standard system font.
 * 👆 [Gestures][Gestures] - Handle a rich set of gestures on any key.
+* 🏠 [Host][Host] - Identify and open the host application.
+* 📝 [Input][Input] - Keyboard input fields, Vietnamese support, etc.
-* 🔣 [Layout][Layout] - Define and customize dynamic keyboard layouts.
+* 🔣 [Layout][Layout] - A dynamic, customizable keyboard layout engine.
-* 🌐 [Localization][Localization] - Additional locale-related utilities.
+* 🌐 [Localization][Localization] - Locale-specific utilities for all supported locales.
 * 🗺️ [Navigation][Navigation] - Open urls and other apps from the keyboard.
+* ⌚️ [Platforms][Platforms] - KeyboardKit supports all major Apple platforms.
-* 👁 [Previews][Previews] - Extensive SwiftUI preview support.
+* 👁 [Previews][Previews] - Keyboard & theme previews for in-app use.
 * 📄 [Proxy][Proxy] - Extend the text document proxy with more capabilities.
 * ⚙️ [Settings][Settings] - Provide keyboard settings & link to System Settings.
 * 🩺 [Status][Status] - Detect if a keyboard is enabled, has full access, etc.
 * 🎨 [Styling][Styling] - Style your keyboard to great extent.
+* 🍭 [Themes][Themes] - A theme engine with many pre-defined themes.

 ## Documentation

-The [online documentation][Documentation] has a thorough getting-started guide, a detailed article for each feature, code samples, etc. You can also build it from the source code to get better formatting.
+The [online documentation][Documentation] has a thorough getting-started guide, feature articles, code samples, developer guides, etc.

 ## Demo App

-The `Demo` folder has a demo app that shows how to set up the main keyboard app, show keyboard status, provide in-app settings, link to system settings, apply custom styles, etc.
+The `Demo` folder has a demo app that shows how to set up the main app and its keyboard extension, show keyboard status, provide in-app settings, link to system settings, apply custom styles, etc.

-The app has two keyboards - a `Keyboard` that uses KeyboardKit and a `KeyboardPro` that uses KeyboardKit Pro.

 > [!IMPORTANT]
 > The demo isn't code signed and can therefore not use an App Group to sync settings between the app and its keyboards.
 As such, the `KeyboardPro` keyboard has keyboard settings in the keyboard as well.